Breeah Kinsella

 Precious’s role at COPA includes:

-• Certification Technical Assistance
+• Credential Technical Assistance

 • Certification Committee Support